Operation 1111: Famine warfare

 As of October 2025, Tatmadaw is being accused of 'famine warfare' by the Karenni.
 The offensive by the Tatmadaw has caused severe food shortage and hunger.
 With an total of 250,000 people diplaced within the Kayah State.
 With people asking for emergency food aid.
+Heading into 2026, KSIEC estimates there are 36,000 acres of farmland able to produce food.
+With 2025 seeing 5,200 acres wiped out alone, due to both natural disasters and warfare.
+There are fears of food insecurity for 2026.